 would return to school in the fall.

 In mid-June, Kelly found a job as a waitress at the

-acquaintance began walking Kelly to her apartment, but they
+23rd.
+A male acquaintance began walking Kelly to her

-her.
-Around this time, Kelly called her sister, April,
+this time, Kelly called her sister, April, and told her

-friends for a night of bar-hopping and drinking on
+night of bar-hopping and drinking on State Street, a

 popular partying site for generations of young

 included State Street Brats and the Lava Lounge.